Skip to main content

 What if I don’t have a UEI?

 To be considered for this competitive grant opportunity, incorporated public libraries or municipalities must have an Active Registration status for their Unique Entity ID (UEI) in SAM.gov by the application deadline on Tuesday, March 12, at 11:59pm (midnight).
 As this is a competitive grant, this deadline will not be extended.
 The Active Registration must be maintained throughout the grant period.
 If your institution is a municipal library, you will use your town’s UEI.
 A UEI that is “ID Assigned” is not an Active Registration.
-Information on how to view your UEI: https://www.fsd.gov/gsafsd_sp?id=kb_article_view&sysparm_article=KB0041254
+Information on how to view your UEI is at: https://www.fsd.gov/gsafsd_sp?id=kb_article_view&sysparm_article=KB0041254

 Whom should the Certificate of Insurance be made out to?